All Episodes

 He just made this up.

-But here's a guy who says in his press conference, well, why anybody thinks I would attack uh veterans and uh people who serve this well, that's just crazy.
+But here's a guy who says in his press conference, why anybody thinks I would attack veterans and people in service?

-Well, he has a history of doing it, and he did it last night, and he's trying to change the subject once again.
+Well, he has a history of doing it, and he did it last night.

-I don't know about you folks, but John Kerry, the Republican's October surprise, had Carl Rove as brilliant.
+I don't know about you folks, but John Kerry, the Republicans' October surprise, had Karl Rove as brilliant.

-I I mean, I know how good Rove is, but I continually am amazed at the reach that uh that Carl Rove has.
+I mean, I know how good Rove is, but I continually am amazed at the reach that Karl Rove has.

-So John F. Carey, who served in Vietnam, the Republicans' October surprise.
+So John F. Kerry, who served in Vietnam, the Republicans' October surprise.

 Be right back, ladies and gentlemen.

-It would have been so easy for Senator Carey just to slot this away.
+It would have been so easy for Senator Kerry just to slot this away.

-Senator Carey had to try to prove to us he's a man.
+But no, Senator Kerry had to try to prove to us he's a man and he's not going to get swiftboated again.

-Uh I hope Republicans around the country preparing their press releases and their responses and their campaign remarks about this.
+I hope Republicans around the country are preparing their press releases and their responses and their campaign remarks about this.

-Again, programming note, President Bush on the program tomorrow, be taping interview prior to the program.
+Again, programming note, President Bush on the program tomorrow will be taping the interview prior to the program.

 And I don't know yet when we're going to play.